nimisaya/study-notes/Android/Compose/State.md

 - Only one source of truth for the state (it's not duplicated)
 - State can be shared with multiple composables.
 You might have multiple composables that care if the door is closed or open
 - Caller containing can intercept and either ignore or modify events before changing the state and prompting recomposition of the composable.
-- The state is decoupled from the composable, so it can be stored anywhere e.g. moved to the `ViewModel`
+- The state is decoupled from the composable, so it can be stored anywhere e.g. moved to the `ViewModel` (State Handler)